 Plan Your Writing Complete the organizer below to get ready to write.

 My Opinion

 Reason

 Reason

 Reason

-For the Best Score I clearly state my opinion.
+For the Best Scor I clearly state my opinion.
 I support my main idea with three reasons.
-I use two reasons from the article and one reason of my own.
+I use two reasons from the article and one reasons.
 I write in paragraph form.